Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Results for a heavy-hexagonal lattice of qubits

 In Fig.~2d of the main text, we demonstrated that the averaged magnetisation $\langle \avg{Z}(t) \rangle$ obtained from {\torino} with the error mitigation agrees well with those of classical 2dTNS simulations at $(\theta_{x},\theta_{z})=(0.8\pi,0.5\pi)$ for the $L=133$ system over 50 time steps.
 In Figs.~\ref{fig:L133_peps} and \ref{fig:L133_peps_en}, we extend this comparison to other parameters over 100 time steps.
-As shown in Figs.~\ref{fig:L133_peps}a-c and \ref{fig:L133_peps_en}a-c, when $\theta_{x}=0.9\pi$, the averaged magnetisation $\langle \avg{Z}(t) \rangle$ obtained by the 2dTNS method with a relatively small bond dimension $\chi=20$ already converges sufficiently.
+As shown in Figs.~\ref{fig:L133_peps}a-\ref{fig:L133_peps}c and \ref{fig:L133_peps_en}a-\ref{fig:L133_peps_en}c, when $\theta_{x}=0.9\pi$, the averaged magnetisation $\langle \avg{Z}(t) \rangle$ obtained by the 2dTNS method with a relatively small bond dimension $\chi=20$ already converges sufficiently.
 This implies that the 2dTNS results for these parameter sets are reliable even for up to 100 time steps.
-Indeed, this parameter region exhibits limited entanglement growth over time steps, as indicated by the agreement between the MPS results with relatively small bond dimensions and the 2dTNS results (see Figs.~\ref{fig:L133_mps}a-c and \ref{fig:L133_mps_en}a-c).
-Moreover, it is particularly remarkable that despite the simple error mitigation protocol introduced in Eq.~(4) of the main text, the error-mitigated $\langle \avg{Z}(t) \rangle$ obtained from {\torino} are in relatively good alignment with the 2dTNS results (see Figs.~\ref{fig:L133_peps}a-c and \ref{fig:L133_peps_en}a-c).
+Indeed, this parameter region exhibits limited entanglement growth over time steps, as indicated by the agreement between the MPS results with relatively small bond dimensions and the 2dTNS results (see Figs.~\ref{fig:L133_mps}a-\ref{fig:L133_mps}c and \ref{fig:L133_mps_en}a-\ref{fig:L133_mps_en}c).
+Moreover, it is particularly remarkable that despite the simple error mitigation protocol introduced in Eq.~(4) of the main text, the error-mitigated $\langle \avg{Z}(t) \rangle$ obtained from {\torino} are in relatively good alignment with the 2dTNS results (see Figs.~\ref{fig:L133_peps}a-\ref{fig:L133_peps}c and \ref{fig:L133_peps_en}a-\ref{fig:L133_peps_en}c).